mx-xn/ConstructAlphabet/README.md

 **output**
 List of lowercase Characters representing the alphabetical order

+**special cases**
+ - If input is an empty array or array of empty strings, return an empty List
+ - If input has multiple valid outputs, return one of the valid ordering

 ## how to compile
 Run following commands in terminal:
- - to compile ConstructAlphabeticOrder.java: *javac ConstructAlphabeticOrder.java*
+ - to compile ConstructAlphabeticOrder.java: '*javac ConstructAlphabeticOrder.java*'
- - to compile Test class: *javac TestConstructAlphabet.java*
+ - to compile Test class: '*javac TestConstructAlphabet.java*'

 ## how to run
  - run construct alphabet method:
-   - run by giving input file: *java ConstructAlphabeticOrder [inputfile name]*
+   - run by giving input file: '*java ConstructAlphabeticOrder [inputfile name]*'
    - run by calling method directly, use the following code: (refer more details in TestConstructAlphabet.java) *ConstructAlphabeticOrder.constructAlphabet([$input String array])*
- - run Test class: *java TestConstructAlphabet* (more test details can be found in the java file, and please feel free to add more test cases if you'd like)
+ - run Test class: '*java TestConstructAlphabet*' (more test details can be found in the java file, and please feel free to add more test cases if you'd like)

 ## algorithm explanation
 The algorithm construct a "graph" based on given input.
 We have a hashMap so that each character *c* points to a set of characters *k* greater than *c*, and